Dr-Sauce/WavvePlusPlus/README.md

 **○ What's the difference between **Wavve++** and **Wavve++ Lite**?**

-Wavve++ has a feature that detects whether you've used Wavve++ before so you can easily install Scriptable.
+Wavve++ has a feature that detects whether you've used it before so you can easily install Scriptable.
 Wavve++ Lite doesn't have this feature.

 **○ Why doesn't Wavve++ doesn't support iOS 14 or lower?**